Are The Upanishads Better Than Modern Psychology?

 Please do not look for complete answers or information in these.
 They are fragments of thoughts which deal with only certain aspects of the chosen subject

-Some scholars go overboard and become irrational in their in their praise of Upanishads.
+Some scholars go overboard and become irrational in their praise of Upanishads.
 Undoubtedly, the Upanishads have a great value for spiritual people and the wisdom it contains can be used by worldly people also to solve their problems, build their character, reason, discretion, perception and clear thinking.

 However, it is debatable whether they are superior to present day works on psychology or replace them.
 They both belong to different domains and serve different purposes with some overlapping here and there.
 However, comparing them to assess their superior is like comparing apples to oranges.